kbasaran/wireplumber-audio-switcher/README.md

 CLI tool to quickly switch microphone and speaker (source and sink) to predefined devices.

 ## How to use
-Run 'wpctl status' to see the names of your devices and edit the 'scenarios' dictionary in 'audio_switcher.py' to contain keywords from these devices.
+Run `wpctl status` to see the names of your devices and edit the `scenarios` dictionary in `audio_switcher.py`.
+This dictionary will define the devices to switch to.
-- Each key in 'scenarios' dictionary is the name of a scenario, such as 'tv'.
+- Each key in `scenarios` is the name of a scenario, such as `tv`, `headset` or `computer_desk`.
 - Each value is a tuple of two tuples.
-  - First tuple in the tuple is sink keywords, such as '("Philips", "HDMI", "Digital")'.
+  - First tuple in the tuple is sink keywords, such as `("Philips", "HDMI", "Digital")`.
-  - Second tuple in the tuple is source keywords, such as '("Presonus", "Microphone", "Digital")'.
+  - Second tuple in the tuple is source keywords, such as `("Presonus", "Microphone", "Digital")`.

-Run the tool from command line with the desired dictionary key.
+Run the tool from command line with the desired dictionary key:
-'/home/myhome/python_venv/bin/python /home/myhome/documents/audio_switcher.py tv'
+`/home/myhome/python_venv/bin/python /home/myhome/documents/audio_switcher.py tv`
+The script will look for devices that contain all the defined keywords and switch to those devices immediately.

 ## Audio hints
 The tool plays audio hints to clarify if the switch was successful.
 First two notes for the sink (play device), then two notes for the source (record device).